 Over the coming week, Liberty Nation will be analyzing the entire report in much greater detail, but the initial and, indeed, the essential takeaway is the unelected officials within the nation’s senior law-enforcement organization stumbled through the investigation of a very significant national security scandal.
 Along the way, those officials may well have allowed their own political biases to cloud their judgment.

 They may have been motivated by those biases to depart from standard FBI procedure, inappropriately share sensitive information, and then attempt to cover up those transgressions – all through fear that a man they despised might become president of the United States.

 The FBI is now in damage-control mode, as are certain former federal government officials.
 This report is not the autopsy of how the so-called ‘deep state’ became so corrupted; it is the first cut into the body.
-The autopsy itself begins now.We value your comments!
-Please weigh in on our comment section below.
+The autopsy itself begins now.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com